MatteoLarrode/ExchangeRatePredictor/README.md

 ## Potential follow-ups

-## Personal takeaways of this project
+## Personal takeaways from this project

 ### Skills developed
 first personal project in Python